 Changes to all fields save when you navigate to the next field or click the Done button.
 A green Saved indicator displays in the upper-right corner confirming the field has been saved.

 The Done button returns you to the context that brought you to the page.
 Use this button instead of the Back button in your browser to retain context.
-If the detail page was opened in a new tab or window, the Done button returns you to your default page in Rally.
+If the detail page was opened in a new tab or window, the Done button returns you to your default page in CA Agile Central.